-The Fund has invested in a wholly owned subsidiary organized under the laws of the Cayman Islands (the "Subsidiary"), the registered offices of which are located at Maples Corporate Services Limited, PO Box 309, Ugland House, Grand Cayman, KY1-1104, Cayman Islands.
-The Fund is currently the sole shareholders of the Subsidiary, and does not expect shares of the Subsidiary to be offered or sold to other investors.
-The Fund's investment in the Subsidiary may not exceed 25% of the value of its total assets (ignoring any subsequent market appreciation in the Subsidiary's value), which limitation is imposed by the Code and is measured at the end of each quarter of its taxable year.
+KraneShares Global Carbon Strategy ETF, KraneShares European Carbon Allowance Strategy ETF, KraneShares California Carbon Allowance Strategy ETF, and KraneShares Eastern US Carbon Strategy ETF (upon commencement of operations) will or have each invested in a wholly owned subsidiary organized under the laws of the Cayman Islands (the "Subsidiary"), the registered offices of which are located at Maples Corporate Services Limited, PO Box 309, Ugland House, Grand Cayman, KY1-1104, Cayman Islands.
+Each Fund is or will be currently the sole shareholders of its respective Subsidiary, and does not expect shares of a Subsidiary to be offered or sold to other investors.
+A Fund's investment in the Subsidiary may not exceed 25% of the value of its total assets (ignoring any subsequent market appreciation in the Subsidiary's value), which limitation is imposed by the Code and is measured at the end of each quarter of its taxable year.

-The Fund may invest in the Subsidiary in order to gain exposure to the investment returns of the commodities markets within the limitations of the federal tax law requirements applicable to RICs.
-The Subsidiary invests principally in commodity and financial futures, options and swap contracts, as well as certain fixed-income investments intended to serve as margin or collateral for the Subsidiary's derivatives positions.
-Unlike the Fund, the Subsidiary may invest without limitation in commodity-linked derivatives, though the Subsidiary will comply with the same 1940 Act asset coverage requirements with respect to its investments in commodity-linked derivatives that apply to the Fund's transactions in those instruments.
-To the extent applicable, the Subsidiary otherwise is subject to the same fundamental and non-fundamental investment restrictions as the Fund and, in particular, to the same requirements relating to portfolio leverage, liquidity, and the timing and method of valuation of portfolio investments and Fund shares.
-(Accordingly, references in this SAI to the Fund may also include the Subsidiary.)
-By investing in the Subsidiary, the Fund may be considered to be investing indirectly in the same investments as the Subsidiary and is indirectly exposed to the risks associated with those investments.
+A Fund may invest in the Subsidiary in order to gain exposure to the investment returns of the commodities markets within the limitations of the federal tax law requirements applicable to RICs.
+A Subsidiary invests principally in commodity and financial futures, options and swap contracts, as well as certain fixed-income investments intended to serve as margin or collateral for the Subsidiary's derivatives positions.
+Unlike the Funds, each Subsidiary may invest without limitation in commodity-linked derivatives, though a Subsidiary will comply with the same 1940 Act asset coverage requirements with respect to its investments in commodity-linked derivatives that apply to the Fund's transactions in those instruments.
+To the extent applicable, a Subsidiary otherwise is subject to the same fundamental and non-fundamental investment restrictions as a Fund and, in particular, to the same requirements relating to portfolio leverage, liquidity, and the timing and method of valuation of portfolio investments and Fund shares.
+(Accordingly, references in this SAI to each Fund may also include the Subsidiary.)
+By investing in a Subsidiary, a Fund may be considered to be investing indirectly in the same investments as the Subsidiary and is indirectly exposed to the risks associated with those investments.

 The Subsidiary is not registered with the SEC as an investment company under the 1940 Act and is not subject to the investor protections of the 1940 Act.
-As an investor in the Subsidiary, the Fund will not have the same protections offered to shareholders of registered investment companies.
-However, because the Subsidiary is wholly owned and controlled by the Fund, which is managed by Krane, it is unlikely that the Subsidiary will take action in any manner contrary to the interest of the Fund or their shareholders.
+As an investor in the Subsidiary, a Fund will not have the same protections offered to shareholders of registered investment companies.
+However, because each Subsidiary is wholly owned and controlled by its respective Fund, which is managed by Krane, it is unlikely that a Subsidiary will take action in any manner contrary to the interest of the Fund or their shareholders.
 Because the Subsidiary has the same investment objective and, to the extent applicable, will comply with the same investment policies as the Fund, Krane manages the Subsidiary's portfolio in a manner similar to that of the Fund.

-The Subsidiary has a board of directors that oversees its activities.
-The Subsidiary has entered into a separate investment advisory agreement with Krane and pays Krane a fee for its services.
-The Subsidiary also has entered into agreements with the Fund's service providers for the provision of administrative, accounting, transfer agency and custody services.
+Each Subsidiary has a board of directors that oversees its activities.
+Each Subsidiary has entered into a separate investment advisory agreement with Krane and pays Krane a fee for its services.
+Each Subsidiary also has entered into agreements with the Funds' service providers for the provision of administrative, accounting, transfer agency and custody services.

-The Fund and the Subsidiary may not be able to operate as described in this SAI in the event of changes to the laws of the United States or the Cayman Islands.
-If the laws of the Cayman Islands required the Subsidiary to pay taxes to a governmental authority, the Fund would be likely to suffer decreased returns.
+The Funds and each Subsidiary may not be able to operate as described in this SAI in the event of changes to the laws of the United States or the Cayman Islands.
+If the laws of the Cayman Islands required the Subsidiary to pay taxes to a governmental authority, the Funds would be likely to suffer decreased returns.